YangRui2015/2048_env/README.md

 ## Update
 1. add max steps and max illegal steps of one episode;
 2. add dqn agent and training infomation;
+3. fix bug on the Double Q trick (the issue raised by mythsman);